gaber-/CarND-Vehicle-Detection/writeup.md

 Then I noticed the car identification was kind of rigid: if the car didn't fall precisely inside a window it would not get identified.
 I solved this by increasing the overlapping of windows.

-Lastly the heatmap generated had some noise, so I added a high threshold.
+I introduced a minimum confidence threshold to weed out the most obvious false positives but the heatmap generated still had some noise, so I added used a threshold on the heatmap too.

+I used multithreading (or rather, multiprocessing) in the image detection, using a thread per window, speedind up the detection a bit.
+Other improvements such as performing HOG only once (which I tried but seemed to worsen the results a bit) and selecting the most useful parameters can be done to make it faster.

+The detection still gitves false positives in some specific areas, I suspect adding more images to the dataset could solve that.